gezero/sicBo/README.md

 The provably-fair solution is trying to solve problem, where player might suspect the e-casino cheating and picking the result depending on how he bets and making him lose more than how much he would lose with normal distribution of results.

 Note that I am not an owner of the whole code.
 I am owner of the solution module.
 Please read the readme.pdf for details.

+The prove of fairness of the casino is done using the following steps:

+* Casino rolls before it accepts bets
+* Casino creates random salt
+* Casino creates a hash of a string constructed from the roll and the salt
+* Player can see this string before he bets
+* Player bets
+* Casino decides makes the result of the game public
+* Player can now check that the hash was created properly
+* In this case the currentRoundId is the hash that represents the result.

+There is one Test class that is testing the fairness of the sicBo .